 How to Check RAM Model and Brand?

-Let us look at how to check RAM model and brand of a plugged in and an unplugged stick separately
+Let us look at how to check the RAM model and brand of a plugged-in and an unplugged stick separately.

-Checking RAM Model and Brand of an Unplugged Stick
+Checking the RAM Model and Brand of an Unplugged Stick

-To check the model and brand of an unplugged stick, simply check what the label on it has to say.
+To check the model and brand of an unplugged stick, check what the label says.

-All RAM sticks have a label sticker that clearly mentions the brand, as well as its model and part number.
+All RAM sticks have a label sticker mentioning the brand, model, and part number.

-In addition to that, the RAM stick may also mention other aspects and specs such as the voltage it uses, its serial number etc.
+In addition, the RAM stick may also mention other aspects and specs, such as the voltage it uses, its serial number, etc.

-For instance, on the RAM stick above, you can see that the brand, or the manufacturer for this RAM stick is Kingston.
+For instance, on the RAM stick above, you can see that the brand or manufacturer for this RAM stick is Kingston.

-You can also see several other numbers, some of them relate to part number and others relate to its serial.
-However, what you are interested is in the Kingston’s model number.
+You can also see several other numbers; some relate to the part number, and others relate to its serial.
+However, what you are interested in is Kingston’s model number.